Delta Hawaii; that’s Living!

 There is an amazing 30-acre beaver pond, home to river otters, minks, beavers and water birds.
 Throughout the marshlands, beavers have carved out waterways allowing them to transport food and building materials

-The Dow Wetlands is also home to endangered wildlife and plant species; over 130 species of birds have been sighted within the preserve.
+The Dow Wetlands is the home to many endangered wildlife and plant species; over 130 species of birds have been sighted within the preserve.
 Two threatened bird species, the Black Shouldered Kites and the Northern Harrier live in the Wetlands.
 Antioch Marina and Dow Wetlands Preserve form a 5.5 miles of a lightly trafficked loop trail that features a river and is good for all skill levels.

 Native species in the form of trees, shrubs and wildflowers are planted yearly.
 A windmill pumps water to native oak trees and a bird forage field yields crops of sunflowers, barley, and corn to attract additional wildlife.